| Title: | Estimation and Inference for the Fractionally Cointegrated VAR |

 including the following parameters:

-It is identical to the output from FCVARhypoTest
+It is identical to the output from FCVARhypoTest, with one addition,

 Boswijk, Cavaliere, Rahbek, and Taylor (2016) "Inference on co-integration parameters in heteroskedastic vector autoregressions," Journal of Econometrics 192, 64-85.